IulianEmilTampu/PediatricBrainTumorClassification-MRI/README.md

 ## Dataset
 The dataset used for this project was obtained from [CBTN](https://cbtn.org/).
+Once the dataset is downloaded, use the ``scrape_dataset.py`` script to get information about the MR volumes included in the dataset.
+This script produces a tabular .csv file with information about the volume sizes and resolution, the MR sequence and the associated tumor diagnosis.
+Note that manual refinement of the tabular information is needed especially for the MR sequence tags and pre/post operative categorization.
+When a pool of data is selected for analysis, it can be preprocessed using the ``data_preprocessing.py`` script, which performs bias field correction, isotropically resampling, brain extraction and z-score normalization.
+The brain extraction is performed using the HDBET utility.
+For instructions on how to install and use this tool see https://github.com/MIC-DKFZ/HD-BET.
+For detailed instructions on how to use the scraping and preprocessing scripts, see the comments in each script.

 ## Code structure
+Dataset scraping and preprocessing scripts are available in the dataset_preprocessing folder.
 Model pretraining, fine-tuning and evaluation are run using .py scripts using hydra configuration files.
 The configuration files for contrastive pretraining (``SimCLR_config.yaml``), model classification training (``config.yaml``) and evaluation (``evaluation_config.yaml``) can be found in the conf folder.
 Additionally, configuration files specifying the dataset settings are available in the config/dataset folder.
 See the different configuration files for all the available tunable settings for model pretraining and classification training.